NexGen - Invest wisely. The sink is the most used appliance in the home.

 So, what is the "Signature Series" workstation sink?
 It is the first sink where you can do all of your food preparation on the sink and keep your counters clean!
 No more cutting chicken on a cutting board next to the sink and having chicken "juice" running all over the counter top and possibly the floor.
 Everything is done within the confines of the sink!
 You will never use your counter tops for food preparation again.
 In fact, you will likely merely dust them from now on.
 Are you smiling yet?
 In fact, I have received more than one phone call from past customers saying "My husband actually does the dishes now!"
 How is that for foreplay?
 I know you are smiling now!

 No more messy counter tops!
 Everything is done on the sink.
-Your new Signature Series Workstation sink will have 1/2" ledges, 2" down from the top of the bowl that allow you to place various cutting boards and metal drain grids on the ledges for food preparation.
+Your new Signature Series Workstation sink will have 1/2" steps, 1 1/2" down from the top of the bowl that allow you to place various cutting boards and metal drain grids on the steps for food preparation.
 No more messy counter tops!
 This is a design I pioneered and many have copied with less than desirable results.

 Don't be confused with the imitators and "Johnny Come Lately's".
-You may see sinks like this one, but they are likely not engineered properly.
-It appears to me that the Kohler Stages sink, for example, put their ledge too high up in the bowl.
-When you place a cutting board on their ledge, it appears to me as if the board is level with the counter top, so when you run water over it, it will spill over on to the floor or counter.
-Our inner ledge is calculated based on ergonomics.
+You may see sinks like our original Signature Series, but they are likely not engineered properly.
+It appears to me that the Kohler Stages sink, for example, put their step too high up in the bowl.
+When you place a cutting board on their step, it appears to me as if the board is level with the counter top, so when you run water over it, it will spill over on to the floor or counter.
+Our inner step is calculated based on ergonomics.
 (I studied ergonomics while working as a kitchen designer.)
-The ledge is low enough so you can run water and keep the water inside the sink, but high enough so you can cut food at the proper height.
+The step is low enough so you can run water and keep the water inside the sink, but high enough so you can cut food at the proper height.

 I have been working for many years to perfect the kitchen sink.
 Thanks to the feedback from many of you, as well as one forward thinking engineer (and past customer) I have put together the best sink design in the industry.
 Here are some of the design elements that are unique to our sinks.
 If you love to cook, this is your kitchen sink!